mgentzel/mimic/iOS/README_iOS.md

 The libmimic.a library file is now ready to be added to an iOS project in Xcode as a static library.
 The header files also need to be added as part of that static library in the iOS Xcode project.
 The simplest approach is to create an Objective-C iOS Xcode project and add the static library and headers.
-Once done you can use C or Objective-C to utilize any of the properties and methods exposed n=by the header files.
-Details or step by step instructions are beyond the scope of this document, but this a fairly strandard practice in iOS development and many examples exist online.
+Once done you can use C or Objective-C to utilize any of the properties and methods exposed by the header files.
+Details or step by step instructions are beyond the scope of this document, but this a fairly standard practice in iOS development and many examples exist online.

 ## Limitations